University of Wisconsin Summer Soccer Camps is open to any and all boys ages 11 to 18.

-University Wisconsin Elite Soccer Academy will provide players of all levels with advanced training activities and playing opportunities that can be used to take their game to new heights.
+University of Wisconsin Elite Soccer Academy will provide players of all levels with advanced training activities and playing opportunities that can be used to take their game to new heights.
 Whether you are looking to improve your technical skills, make your local club or high school team or are trying to advance your game to the college level, the University of Wisconsin Elite Soccer Academy can help you reach your goals.
 The Academy will feature a staff of coaches who have the experience and dedication necessary to help you develop on and off the field.
 High school age campers will also benefit from an optional college recruiting seminar detailing the recruitment process.

 The University of Wisconsin—Madison lies along the southern shore of Lake Mendota in the city of Madison.
 The Wisconsin Badgers compete in more than 20 NCAA Division I sports and are part of the Big Ten Conference.
 Students can get involved in more than 800 organizations on campus.